 2 oz bourbon or rye whiskey (or. . .)

 2.5 oz orange juice

 .25 oz simple syrup

 Add ingredients to a shaker.
 Add 1 cup of crushed ice, shake to chill, and pour the entire contents (unstrained) into a double old fashioned glass.
 Garnish with the empty shell peel from a lemon and orange.

-I’ll admit, this isn’t the most complex set of flavors, especially when it comes to Tiki drinks, but it is authentic.
+Admittedly, this isn’t the most complex set of flavors, especially when it comes to Tiki drinks, but it is authentic.
 The Eastern Sour appeared sometime in the 1950s with the London and the Munich variations coming in consecutive decades that followed.
 If you enjoy a refreshing sour this one certainly satisfies.
 It’s an easy drinker, no question about it, but which one should you make?
-After trying all three, my wife and I agreed that the Munich was our favorite, but I should mention that I cheated a little and used tangerine juice.
-Still, even with that adjustment, the only difference between my Eastern, London and Munich Sours was the base spirit.
-While she sipped the Munich, I opted for the London.
+After trying all three, we decided that the Munich was our favorite, but we should mention that we cheated a little and used tangerine juice.
+Still, even with that adjustment, the only difference between our Eastern, London and Munich Sours was the base spirit.
+We do like the London for what it is.
 It’s hard to pass up a cocktail that contains Scotch because there are so few.
-After sipping the London, I switched to the Eastern and wondered if I had made the wrong choice.
+After sipping the London, then switching to the Eastern, we wondered if we had made the wrong choice.
 Aw heck, they are all good!